xtd 0.2.0

 Public Methods

-bool equals (const link_area &) const noexcept override
+bool equals (const link_area &other) const noexcept override

 xtd::string to_string () const noexcept override